odaramola92/OmicsVisStat/README.md

 ### Option 1: Standalone Executable (Windows)

+1. Go to the project page on GitHub (or the archived version on Zenodo).
+2. Click on “Releases” (right-hand side of the page).
-1. Download the release ZIP package.
+3. Download the file "OmicsVisStat.zip"
-2. Extract it to your desired location.
+4. Extract the ZIP file to your desired location.
-3. Run `OmicsVisStat.exe`.
+5. Double-click OmicsVisStat.exe to launch the application.

 ### Option 2: From Source